aarbenin/cub3D/readme.md

 - **Minimap**: A real-time minimap that displays the player's location and field of view.
 - **Animations and Sprites**: Custom animations and interactive sprites in the game.
 - **Mouse & Keyboard Controls**: Rotate and move the player using both mouse and keyboard.
-- **Easter Egg**: Beware of doors!
-Closing a door while standing in the doorway will result in an unexpected game-ending surprise. 😄

 ### Controls
 - **W, A, S, D**: Move around the maze.